Treble & Reverb

 Treble & Reverb is the third studio album by New Zealand recording artist Aaradhna, released on 9 November 2012.
 A deluxe edition was released on 22 October 2013 with an extra disc of songs.

 Composition

 The album contains doo-wop and 1960s pop music influences.

 Release and reception

 Treble & Reverb was released in New Zealand by Dawn Raid Entertainment on 9 November 2012.
 Lydia Jenken of The New Zealand Herald gave the album three and a half stars out of five, and wrote that it is too long and repetitive.

 Treble & Reverb entered the New Zealand Albums Chart at its peak position of number fourteen, and spent a total of eighteen weeks on the chart.

 Accolades

 The album received several nominations at the 2013 New Zealand Music Awards and won Album of the Year, Best Urban/Hip Hop Album, Best Pacific Music Album and Best Female Solo Artist.

+Treble & Reverb was also a finalist for the 2013 Taite Music Prize.

 Track listing

 Track credits adapted from the album's liner notes.
 Except where noted, all tracks are written by Aaradhna Patel, Peter Wadams, and Evan Short.